danielbogomazov/LaLoop-iOS/README.md

   - **IMPORTANT** : The standard we use for this situation is to set the date in the db as ([1999 + YYYY]-MM-01)
     - Example: A recording released on September 2018 without a day will be stored as 4017-09-01
     - Conversion back will be handled on the client-side
+    - Be aware that this is temporary - future versions will use a singular integer format instead